NCIP/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

 ### Known Issues and Workarounds

+*  Advanced Search
+    * For advanced search and custom file facet filtering there are some properties that will appear as options that are no longer supported (e.g. file_state). <!--API-530-->
 *  Custom facet filters
     * Some definitions are missing from the property list when adding custom facet file or case filters. <!--SV-989-->
 *  Visualizations